+As the world becomes more reliant on technology, businesses must adapt their own practices regarding technology to protect their customers.
 Too many internet services are currently insecure and/or unreliable, as well as poorly architected, designed and maintained.
-As the digital world starts to affect more of our lives, poor internet services become increasingly problematic.
 Insecure systems and technologies don’t just affect their users — they affect others too.
 For example, hacked webcams could form a botnet, or children’s data could be leaked from Internet-connected toys.
 Firms need to ensure their technology is safe and secure with good practices surrounding its use.

-These concerns are especially pressing - although not limited to - the use of artificial intelligence (the focus of a separate R100 scorecard) and algorithms.
-Algorithms, or automated processes, are broadly used in all kinds of activity to inform and to make decisions, including by the public sector, companies, educational institutions.
-This isn’t particularly new.
-However, the amount of data available today is much greater, as entire firms have been established to collect data.
-Further, algorithms are much more powerful and machine learning systems are increasingly complex and opaque, which leads to these technologies have greater impact—for example, through predictive policing or autonomous vehicles.
-Responsible companies will seek to ensure algorithms and AI are accountable and impartial whilst acknowledging the limitations of what they provide and making them easier for users to understand.
+There are also concerns regarding the increase in artificial intelligence (AI) and algorithms which can be used in all kinds of activity to inform and to make decisions, including by the public sector, companies, educational institutions.
+With the increased amount of user data that is collected today, responsible companies should aim to ensure algorithms and AI are accountable and impartial whilst acknowledging the limitations of what they provide and making them easier for users to understand.